Loss aversion and the welfare ranking of policy interventions: Inferring loss aversion-sensitive dominance

 Despite the above challenges, we show that $V_{jn}$ and $W_{jn}$ (for $j \in \{1, 2\}$) have well-behaved asymptotic distributions, and furthermore, that the limiting random variables satisfy $V_1 \sim V_2$ and $W_1 \sim W_2$.
 This is an important result because it is the foundation for applying bootstrap techniques for inference.
 Before stating the formal assumptions and asymptotic properties of the tests, we discuss the two difficulties mentioned above in more detail.

-The limiting distributions of $V_{jn}$ and $W_{jn}$ statistics depend on features of the joint probability distribution of $(X_A, X_B)$, which we denote by $P$.
+The limiting distributions of $V_{jn}$ and $W_{jn}$ statistics depend on features of $P$.
 Let $\calP_0$ be the set of distributions $P$ such that $F_A \succeq_{LASD} F_B$.
 These are distributions with marginal distribution functions $F$ such that $T_j(F)(x) \leq 0$ for all $x \geq 0$.
 To discuss the relationship between these sets of distributions and test statistics, we relabel the two coordinates of the $T_2$ function as

 and

 When $P \in \calP_0$, both $m_1(x) \leq 0$ and $m_2(x) \leq 0$ for all $x \geq 0$.